imhicihu/Migration-data-between-macosx/Checklist.md

 ## First stage

+* Verify there is no power failures
 * Attach every involved device in the procedure to a [UPS](https://en.wikipedia.org/wiki/Uninterruptible_power_supply), to prevent power failure
+* In the Mojave macbook, verify that the account name you set up not be the same name as any of the accounts you're migrating of (_critical issue_)
 * Verify (and fix) any erroneous computer's date & time
 * Verify `Energy Saver` inside `System Preferences`
     - Go to `System Preferences` > `Energy Saver` > `Battery`